 Smart lighting is one of the most popular parts of the modern smart home.
 With more and more brands popping up, the industry continues to grow exponentially.
-Smart lighting is essentially lighting of various types that can be controlled wirelessly, using a wireless communication protocol such as Wi-Fi, Zigbee, Z-Wave, or LoRa – just to name a few.
+Smart lighting is essentially lighting of various types that can be controlled wirelessly, using wireless communication protocols such as Wi-Fi, Zigbee, Z-Wave, or LoRa – just to name a few.

 Starting out with mainly just smart bulbs, manufacturers that produce smart lighting now make a host of other lighting options; such as strip lights, pedestal lights for outdoor walkways, and even a variety of decorative light fixtures which includes lighted wall panels.